-To become an aircraft refueller you need:
+To become an aircraft refueller you need to have:

 Because aircraft refuellers work at airports they need to have security clearance, so they must not have any criminal convictions.

-Once employed, aircraft refuellers must attend at least six weeks on-the-job training.
+Once employed, aircraft refuellers must attend at least six weeks of on-the-job training.
 During this time they learn about fuel quality sampling, the correct amounts of fuel for specific aircraft, and fire and emergency drills.

 - New Zealand Transport Agency website - information on D endorsements (for carrying dangerous goods)

 There are no specific secondary education requirements to become an aircraft refueller.
 However, construction and mechanical technologies is useful.

 Aircraft refuellers need to be:

 - quick-thinking and able to make good judgements